-Cash and cash equivalents are primarily invested with financial institutions that have at least an 'A' rating or in money market funds.
-The allocation to cash and cash equivalents of the pension plan in Switzerland is 7.0% (2013: 5.5%).
+Cash and cash equivalents are primarily invested in money market funds and current accounts with financial institutions that mostly have at least an 'A' rating.
+The allocation to cash and cash equivalents of the Swiss pension plan is 9.3% (2014: 7.0%).

 Equity instruments represent investments in equity funds and direct investments.
 They generally have quoted market prices in an active market.
-The allocation to equities of the pension plan in Switzerland is 27.3% (2013: 26.0%).
+The allocation to equities of the Swiss pension plan is 27.0% (2014: 27.3%).
 The pension plans' assets do not include any shares or participation certificates of Hilti Corporation.

 Debt instruments (e.g. bonds) generally have a credit rating that is no lower than 'BBB', have quoted market prices in an active market and are primarily direct investments.
-The allocation to debt instruments of the pension plan in Switzerland is 38.3% (2013: 43.3%).
+The allocation to debt instruments of the Swiss pension plan is 32.8% (2014: 38.3%).

 Real estate represents indirect and direct investments in residential and commercial properties.
 Indirect investments comprise listed and unlisted real estate funds, investment foundations and unlisted real estate fund of funds.
 Direct investments are primarily held in residential properties in Liechtenstein.
 Directly held real estate is periodically valued by an independent expert.
-The allocation to real estate of the pension plan in Switzerland is 15.0% (2013: 14.2%).
+The allocation to real estate of the Swiss pension plan is 16.9% (2014: 15.0%).

 Investment funds represent investments with an insurance company and a mandate with a bank which invests in alternative asset classes (e.g. hedge funds and commodities).
 In case of investment funds, no quoted market prices in an active market are usually available.
-The allocation to investment funds of the pension plan in Switzerland is 6.1% (2013: 5.9%).
+The allocation to investment funds of the Swiss pension plan is 6.0% (2014: 6.1%).

 The position 'others' primarily includes private equity investments, mezzanine investments and insurance-linked securities, among others.
 Leveraging and short selling is prohibited.
 No quoted market prices in an active market are usually available.
-The allocation to 'others' of the pension plan in Switzerland is 6.3% (2013: 5.2%).
+The allocation to 'others' of the Swiss pension plan is 8.0% (2014: 6.3%).